kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 The Toolkit provides several other settings that can customize a Cloud Native Hybrid setup further as follows:

 - `gitlab_version` - Sets the GitLab version to be installed.
 The Toolkit finds and selects the equivalent Helm Chart version if configured.
 This should be set to the full semantic version, e.g. `14.0.0`.
 If left unset the Toolkit will look to install the latest version.
 Optional, default is `''`.
 - `gitlab_charts_release_namespace`: Kubernetes namespace the Helm chart will be deployed to.
-This should only be changed when the namespace is known to be different than the typical default of `default`.
+This should only be changed when the namespace is known to be different from the typical default of `default`.
 Set to `default` by default.
 - `gitlab_charts_webservice_requests_memory_gb`: Memory [request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Webservice pod in GB.
 Set to `5` by default.
-- `gitlab_charts_webservice_limits_memory_gb`: Memory [limit](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Webservice pod in GB.
+- `gitlab_charts_webservice_limits_memory_gb`: Memory [limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Webservice pod in GB.
 Set to `5.25` by default.
 - `gitlab_charts_webservice_requests_cpu`: CPU [request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for Webservice pods in GB.
 Changing this will affect pod sizing count as well as number of Puma workers and should only be done so for specific reasons.
 Set to `4` by default.
 - `gitlab_charts_webservice_min_replicas_scaler`: Sets the scalar value (`0.0` - `1.0`) to scale minimum pod replicas against the automatically calculated maximum value.
 Setting this value may affect the performance of the environment and should only be done so for specific reasons.
 If pod count is overridden directly by `gitlab_charts_webservice_min_replicas` this value will have no effect.
 Set to `0.75` by default.
 - `gitlab_charts_webservice_max_replicas`: Override for the number of max Webservice replicas instead of them being automatically calculated.
 Setting this value may affect the performance of the environment and should only be done so for specific reasons.
 Defaults to blank.
 - `gitlab_charts_webservice_min_replicas`: Override for the number of min Webservice replicas instead of them being automatically calculated.
 Setting this value may affect the performance of the environment and should only be done so for specific reasons.
 Defaults to blank.
 - `gitlab_charts_sidekiq_requests_memory_gb`: Memory [request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Sidekiq pod in GB.
 Set to `2` by default.
-- `gitlab_charts_sidekiq_limits_memory_gb`: Memory [limit](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Sidekiq pod in GB.
+- `gitlab_charts_sidekiq_limits_memory_gb`: Memory [limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for each Sidekiq pod in GB.
 Set to `4` by default.
 - `gitlab_charts_sidekiq_requests_cpu`: CPU [request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for Webservice pods in GB.
 Changing this will affect pod sizing and should only be done so for specific reasons.
 Set to `1` by default.
 - `gitlab_charts_sidekiq_min_replicas_scaler`: Sets the scalar value (`0.0` - `1.0`) to scale minimum pod replicas against the automatically calculated maximum value.
 Setting this value may affect the performance of the environment and should only be done so for specific reasons.
 If pod count is overridden directly by `gitlab_charts_sidekiq_min_replicas` this value will have no effect.
 Set to `0.75` by default.
 - `gitlab_charts_sidekiq_max_replicas`: Override for the number of max Sidekiq replicas instead of them being automatically calculated.
 Setting this value may affect the performance of the environment and should only be done so for specific reasons.
 Defaults to blank.